 - Using multiple methods, SkillWorks provides technical assistance to funded workforce partnerships, focusing on partnership management and governance, performance management, working with employers, measuring impact, systems change strategies, and other crucial areas that help partnerships meet their stated goals and objectives.

 - SkillWorks also seeks to build the capacity of workforce partnerships and workforce system providers to implement and deliver dual-customer workforce services.
 To this end, SkillWorks will document and disseminate learnings from the initiative, host general trainings and workshop sessions, and create learning networks that include not only our workforce partnerships but also other organizations and grantees.

-View upcoming activities ›
+View upcoming convenings, events, and other activities >›

 What’s New at SkillWorks

 Understanding the Challenges and Opportunities of Meeting the IT/Tech Workforce Demands of Greater Boston

 Friday, September 16, 2016